Size: Transcript: 116 pages

 Sound recording: 22 sound files (7 hr., 46 min.) digital, wav

-Format: Originally recorded 4 sound discs.
-Reformated in 2010 as 22 digital wav files.
+Format: Originally recorded on 4 sound discs.
+Reformatted in 2010 as 22 digital wav files.
 Duration is 7 hr., 46 min.

-Collection Summary: An interview of Neda Al-Hilali conducted 2006 July 18-19, by Mija Riedel, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artist's home, in Los Angeles, Calif.
+Summary: An interview of Neda Al-Hilali conducted 2006 July 18-19, by Mija Riedel, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artist's home, in Los Angeles, California.